 We're right on track so we can happily take our lunch break.
 Of course we don't drink wine but Chateau de la Pompe.

 Halfway through the first week of the harvest during their lunch break the pickers are surprised by the arrival of Bas Leinders (30) who has cycled to our Chateau from Sittard (in the south of Holland) to help with the harvest.
 Did he come on a light-weight carbon fibre 18-speed racer?
 No he came on his granny's old bike (zero speed).
-Upon his arrival at the chateau he pitches his tent and joins the rest of the pickers crew in the vineyard.
-Barely half an hour after he got in he's already filled up his first crate of grapes.

 The grapes from our very best plots turn out to be completely ripe.
 In spite of this, maitre de chai Philippe and wine giant Regis are very strict in their selection.